kevtan/Physics67/nb/08_01_Intro_Fourier_Analysis.md

 > For each of the three signals above (not including the single sine wave): Was one representation of the data more informative than the other?
 Is there information that you can understand from one representation that you can't from the other?

-Generally speaking, I found that the frequency domain representation was more a more informative and simple representation of the data because the time domain representation includes a lot of redundant information for the periodically-repeating waveforms.
+Generally speaking, I found that the frequency domain representation was a more informative and simple representation of the data because the time domain representation includes a lot of redundant information for the periodically-repeating waveforms.
 Because it's possible to convert between the time- and frequency-domain representations, there isn't any information we can understand from one and not the other.

 ## 2.2